 This assignment will require more time than any other assignment for this course.
 It is important that you begin work on the WebQuest as soon as your plan is finalized.
 Please see the course schedule for the due date for the completed WebQuest.
 No extension will be granted on this final project deadline for any reason.

-You will submit three files for this assignment: (1) a WebQuest in PowerPoint, (2) a student handout in Word, and (3) a lesson plan in the ASSURE format in Word.
-Submit each through the proper section in Blackboard by 8:00 a.m on the due date (SafeAssign for lesson plan and student handout; Assignment submission section for the WebQuest Powerpoint file).
+You will submit three files for this assignment: (1) a WebQuest in PowerPoint, (2) a student handout in Word, and (3) a lesson plan in the TEAM format in Word.
+Submit each through the proper SafeAssign section in Blackboard by 8:00 a.m on the due date.
 Be sure your last name is on each file (e.g., smith_webquest.ppt, smith_lessonplan.doc, smith_handout.doc).
-If you are using a word processor other than Microsoft Word for the lesson plan and student handout, please save the files as Rich Text Format (.rtf) before submitting the files.
-No other formats are acceptable.
 SafeAssign submission is also required for the lesson plan, student handout, and content of the Powerpoint file (see Assignments - Required Use of SafeAssign in Blackboard for details).

 Students needing assistance with Blackboard should use the UTM Online Tutor or contact the Help Desk.